 When planning to take your dog to a pet friendly beach for the day, be sure to keep the following things in mind:

-- Some of these beaches do not have any amenities or drinking water available, so make sure to bring enough for yourself and your dog when you’re packing for the day.
+- Some of these beaches do not have any amenities or clean drinking water available, so make sure to bring enough water for yourself and your dog when you’re packing for the day.

 - Although some of these beaches are near small villages or cities, many mini-marts and small grocers may not carry dog food, especially by the beach.
 So plan to bring some kibble or treats for your pup since there may not be many food options available for them.